 You should consult a doctor if you have symptoms of a spider bite or if they don’t go away after a few days.
 When bitten by one of the following species, seek immediate medical assistance:

 Are Garden Spiders Dangerous?

 Although their huge webs and adult size give them a threatening look, garden spiders are not dangerous.
 They bite only if threatened, captured, or stomped on.
-Their poison induces redness and swelling at the bite site, which feels like a bee sting to humans, but some feel nothing.
-Either way, the irritation is mild.
+Their venom induces redness and swelling at the bite site, which may feel like a bee sting with mild irritation.

 Give your garden spiders permission to do their part.
 They are vital in maintaining a healthy garden environment.
 Let them work while you do yours, and you’ll both benefit!

-If you look closely, the common yellow garden spider (Argiope aurantia), also known as the corn spider, banded garden spider, or writing spider, is quite lovely.
+If you look closely, you’ll see that the common yellow garden spider (Argiope aurantia), also known as the corn spider, banded garden spider, or writing spider, is quite lovely.
 The females have a striking black and yellow abdomen, and eight black legs with red or yellow stripes.
-Females have legs that can measure up to three inches long when they’re mature.
+Females have legs that can measure up to 3 inches long when they’re mature.
 The male is not as flashy or massive as the female garden spider.

 The average lifespan of a garden spider is one year.
 After mating, females typically perish in the first freeze of the season.
 Females may live for several years if temperatures don’t interfere, while males normally die soon after mating.

 Garden spiders breed once or twice a year.
 After mating, the female lays thousands of brown silk-covered eggs.
 The eggs hatch in the spring or fall, and the baby garden spiders either stay local or get blown away by the wind.